m-sezgin/CMSAC-OHL-COVID-Impact/README.md

-# CMSACamp OHL COVID Impact: Does not playing hockey make you a worse hockey player?
+# CMSACamp OHL COVID Impact: Does not playing hockey make you worse at hockey?

 ## Abstract